Rajendarkatravath/AI-Powered-Research-Assistant/README.md

 ├── .env.example              # Example environment variables file
 ├── venv/                     # Virtual environment directory
 └── ... (other files and folders as needed)
-Requirements:
-Here is a list of the main Python packages required for this project: streamlit langchain langchain-groq python-dotenv pandas requests
-Ensure all dependencies are listed in the requirements.txt file.

-Customization
-UI Customization: You can customize the UI elements by editing the CSS in the app.py file.
-Add More Tasks: Extend the functionality by adding more task-specific templates and chains using LangChain and Llama 3.